-- transitivity Transitivity is defined in the standard way found in mathematics or logic: A property P is transitive if the domain and range is the same class and for all instances x, y, z of this class the following is the case: If x is related by P to y and y is related by P to z, then x is related by P to z.
+transitivity Transitivity is defined in the standard way found in mathematics or logic: A property P is transitive if the domain and range is the same class and for all instances x, y, z of this class the following is the case: If x is related by P to y and y is related by P to z, then x is related by P to z.
 The intention of a property as described in the scope note will decide whether a property is transitive or not.
-For example, the property P121 overlaps with between instances of E53 Place is not transitive, while the property P89 falls within (contains) between instances of E53 Place and the property P46 is composed of (forms part of) between instances of E18 Physical Thing are both transitive.
-Transitivity is especially useful when CIDOC CRM is implemented in a system with deduction. - symmetry Symmetry is defined in the standard way found in mathematics or logic: A property P is symmetric if the domain and range are the same class and for all instances x, y of this class the following is the case: If x is related by P to y, then y is related by P to x.
+For example, the property P121 overlaps with between instances of E53 Place is not transitive, while the property P89 falls within (contains) between instances of E18 Physical Thing are both transitive.
+Transitivity is especially useful when CIDOC CRM is implemented in a system with deduction. symmetric Symmetric is defined in the standard way found in mathematics or logic: A property P is symmetric if the domain and range are the same class and for all instances x, y of this class the following is the case: If x is related by P to y, then y is related by P to x.
 The intention of a property as described in the scope note will decide whether a property is symmetric or not.
 An example of a symmetric property is E53 Place.
 P122 borders with: E53 Place.
-The names of symmetric properties have no parenthetical form, because reading in the range-to-domain direction is the same as the domain-to-range reading.

-reflexivity Reflexivity is defined in the standard way found in mathematics or logic: A property P is reflexive if the domain and range are the same class and for all instances x, of this class the following is the case: x is related by P to itself.
+The names of symmetric properties have no parenthetical form, because reading in the range-to-domain direction is the same as the domain-to-range reading. asymmetric Asymmetric is defined in the standard way found in mathematics or logic: A property is asymmetric if the domain and the range are the same class and for all instances of x, y of this class, the following is the case: If x is related by P to y, then y is not related by P to x.
+An example of an asymmetric property is E18 Physical Thing.
+P46 is composed of (forms part of) : E18 Physical Thing. reflexive Reflexive is defined in the standard way found in mathematics or logic: A property P is reflexive if the domain and range are the same class and for all instances x, of this class the following is the case: x is related by P to itself.
 The intention of a property as described in the scope note will decide whether a property is reflexive or not.
 An example of a reflexive property is E53 Place.
-P89 falls within (contains): E53 Place.
+P89 falls within (contains): E53 Place. irreflexive Reflexivity is defined in the standard way found in mathematics or logic: A property P is irreflexive if the domain and range are the same class and for all instances x of this class, the following is the case: x is not related by P to itself.
+An example of an irreflexive property is E33 Linguistic Object.
+P73 has translation (is translation of): E33 Linguistic Object.